ronanoshi/Datwise/README.md

 ### SSL Certificate Issues (Development)
 - API automatically uses HTTP for localhost in dev
-- WebForms converts HTTPS to HTTP automatically
+- WebForms uses HTTP in development
 - Use `http://localhost:53488` in browser

 ### Form Submission Fails